 On Sunday I explored the islands of Paris.
-No, these aren’t exactly tropical islands, but Île de la Cité & Île Saint Louis are pretty much where Paris started out.
-You really feel that spring is in the air, with tons of ‘gardening shops’ keeping busy.
+No, these aren’t exactly tropical islands, but Île de la Cité & Île Saint Louis are pretty much where Paris started.
+You feel that spring is in the air, with tons of ‘gardening shops’ keeping busy.
 Soon, we’ll see those cute old charming window ledges decorated with plants.

 I crossed the oldest bridge in Paris, the Pont Neuf, and right on the other side, is one of the most romantic spots in Paris.
 There’s a tiny park on the edge of this tiny island that’s just perfect for a picnic along the River Seine.

 Next up was Sainte Chapelle, one of the last remnants of an old palace that used to sit here and boy, what a remnant it is.
 It was built in the 13th century when being Gothic was cool and if you get here when the sun is shining through, you might get the feeling you’re tripping on LCD (not that I’ve ever tried).
 The vast array of colors shining through the stained glass is a natural high.

 From one chapel to another cathedral (I told you I can’t resist), I crossed the road to visit the flagship cathedral of Paris (every town has one, admit it) – the Notre Dame de Paris.
 It’s free to get inside but I bet people would be willing to pay.
-Outside the cathedral, there’s lots happening along the river and if you come here during spring – you’ll see this beautiful tree.
+Outside the cathedral, lots is happening along the river and if you come here during spring – you’ll see this beautiful tree.